mskblackbelt/Chem357/Syllabus_DW Chem357.md

 :**Instrumentation used:** Ostwald viscometer
 : **Report type**: Summary

-6. NMR - Determination of the Rotational Barrier in *N,N*-dimethylacetamide : Using nuclear magnetic resonance spectroscopy, you will determine the energy of the rorational barrier in *N,N*-dimethylacetamide.
+6. NMR - Determination of the Rotational Barrier in *N, N*-dimethylacetamide : Using nuclear magnetic resonance spectroscopy, you will determine the energy of the rorational barrier in *N, N*-dimethylacetamide.
 By investigating the NMR spectra over a series of temperatures, you will determine the equilibrium constant for the conversion.
 :**Instrumentation used:** NMR spectrometer, Gaussian16 : **Report type**: Full report